-LiteraryFictionInformationalNon-FictionGenreClaimPlotSettingCharacterAnalysisAnnotationEvidenceInferenceSummaryParaphrase Incorporate all terms from previous standards in Reading Literary
+^{} Incorporate all terms from previous standards in Reading Literary

-Reading Informational (RI)

 ELAGSE11-12RI1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.

-Skills/Concepts for Students:

-Read a variety of informational texts attentively, both independently and within the classroom Analyze and explain the structures and elements of nonfiction works of contemporary literature (i.e., essays, letters, personal narratives, biographies, autobiographies, journals/diaries, speeches, and journalism) Recognize when a text has not or cannot provide a definitive answer on a subject; learn to tolerate uncertainty within a process or text Become familiar with and adept at decoding complex legal and technical documents, including contracts, manuals, etc. Readily distinguish important facts from extraneous details Read with appropriate fluency and speed for grade level text requirements (i.e., finish a 500 page novel in a prescribed timeframe) Think critically and analytically about text, making connections within a text and among texts including highly technical texts Recognize the rhetorical and structural strategies employed by an author establish a main idea or prove a point Make inferences and generalizations based on evidence from one or more reliable sources Always support claims and inferences, both in formal analysis and informal discussion with well-chosen textual evidence Take notes and annotate texts, both formally and informally Strategies for Teachers:
+- Read a variety of informational texts attentively, both independently and within the classroom - Analyze and explain the structures and elements of nonfiction works of American literature such as letters, journals and diaries, speeches, and essays - Recognize when a text has not or is unable to provide a definitive answer on a subject; learn to tolerate uncertainty within a process or text - Become familiar with and adept at decoding complex legal and technical documents, including contracts, manuals, etc. - Readily distinguish important facts from extraneous details - Think critically and analytically about text, making connections within a text and among texts, including highly technical texts - Recognize the rhetorical and structural strategies employed by an author establish a main idea or prove a point - Make inferences and generalizations based on evidence from one or more reliable sources - Always support claims and inferences, both in formal analysis and informal discussion with well-chosen textual evidence - Take notes and annotate texts, both formally and informally

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI1 (see above) Use multiple reading strategies including using a variety of digital media to access texts Challenge and build readers' stamina with an adequate amount of required reading Implement a note-taking using a system such as Cornell notes and periodically assess or review students' notes Teach and require annotation of text Teach and require formal citations in an accepted manuscript style when appropriate Encourage the habit of providing textual evidence for all claims and inferences, both written and in discussion Purposefully choose a variety of challenging informational texts from a variety of categories (legal, scientific, technical, literary non-fiction such as memoir) Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI1 American Literature (see above) - Use multiple reading strategies including using a variety of digital media to access texts - Implement a note-taking using a system such as Cornell notes and periodically assess or review students' notes - Teach and require annotation of text - Teach and require formal citations in an accepted manuscript style when appropriate - Encourage the habit of providing textual evidence for all claims and inferences, both written and in discussion - Purposefully choose a variety of challenging informational texts from a variety of categories (legal, scientific, technical, literary non-fiction such as memoir, etc.)

 Students will conduct a research activity designed to expose them to texts where matters are left uncertain, or where definitive results have not or cannot be produced.
-One way to create this circumstance is to have students examine a question of debate within contemporary journalism (search "journalistic ethics" for samples of current controversies on privacy, fact checking, presumption of innocence, etc.).
-Choose a topic where viable arguments can be made on both sides and a professional consensus has not been reached.
+One way to create this circumstance is to have students examine a question of debate within American history (such as Thomas Jefferson's relationship with Sally Hemmings).
+(Choose a topic where viable arguments can be made on both sides and a professional consensus has not been reached.)
 Students (individually, in teams, or in pairs) are to create a portfolio of resources that support each side of a controversial topic.
 Students will review and annotate the results of their research.
-(An extension to this activity could include a debate).
+(An extension to this activity could include a debate.)
 The purpose of the research will be to find specific claims in each set of texts which are uncertain or indeterminate.
 This activity will yield samples of text that will illustrate the concept of uncertainty in technical texts and provide opportunities to discuss how to analyze the impact of indeterminate information in research and debate.
-Recommended Vocabulary for Teaching and Learning:

-Article Journal Peer-Review Periodical Expository Informational Non-fiction Memoir Literary non-fiction Biography Autobiography Claim Support Evidence Citation Indeterminate Uncertain Preponderance
+Article Journal Peer-review Periodical Expository Indeterminate Informational Non-fiction Memoir Literary Non-fiction Biography Uncertain Autobiography Claim Support Evidence Citation Preponderance

-Reading Informational (RI)

 ELAGSE11-12RI2: Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.

-Skills/Concepts for Students: